-Your Cloud infrastructure is Multi-Clouds, Multiple Accounts, Multi-Regions used by multiple team members.
-It requires continuous attention for Security, Compliance, drift, Real-time activities, and Data Leakages.
+Your Cloud infrastructure is Multi-Clouds, Multiple Accounts, and Multi-Regions used by multiple team members.
+It requires continuous attention to Security, Compliance, drift, Real-time activities, and Data Leakages.
 Cloudanix gives you security monitoring + remediation workflows to stay secure.
 Cloudanix is the Central Dashboard for your Security, Cloud-Ops, and Engineering teams to manage Security where “Multi” is a pain.

 Know more about